 Although the survey and questionnaire both consist of asking questions to a group of people, knowing the difference between the two can impact your success in collecting the information you want.

-A Survey is defined as an overall view or examination of a person, group or object.
-A survey is used for gathering and analyzing statistical data, and survey questions are typically closed-ended rather than free form.
+Survey is defined as an overall view or examination of a person, group, or object.
+A survey is used for gathering and analyzing statistical data, and survey questions are generally closed-ended rather than free form, focused on a specific group of people, and used to gather information or opinions about a certain topic.

-The questionnaire is comprised of a series of questions for the purpose of collecting information to provide a bigger picture.
+Questionnaire is comprised of a series of questions for the purpose of collecting information to provide a bigger picture.
+It can employ a range of question styles, such as open-ended, yes or no, and multiple choice.

 For example, a medical office asks a series of questions and the respondent’s answers help the physician gain insight into aspects pertaining to health status, potential risks, lifestyle and environmental habits that generally affect health.